JohSchneider/ppk_usb_lufa/README.md

 * wire the usb-breakout to the Micro (in the final assembly the former usb port faces the micro-usb breakout)
 * wire the Micro to the flex cable where the spring-pins of the docking connector used to be
 * on the Micro board Gnd and Reset pins are spaced so that the reset button fits perfectly in between (covering +3V and +5V pins which need to be insulated!) putting the button on the board so that it sits flush
-* remove the support of the usb-port in the 3d printed part
+* remove the support of the usb-port in the 3d printed part and *slightly* drill out the screw holes with a 3mm drill, so that the screw heads are flush with the surface
 * fixing the Micro and the usb-breakout with some hot-melt glue to the 3d-printed part
 * slide in the back-cover (might need to apply some heat to bend it a litte over the electronics, should close up flush with the other 3d printed part)